Thank you for visiting our Piercing FAQ / aftercare page. The information found here will assist you in caring for your new body modification.

 We do perform advanced body modifications.
 To find out if we can do your body modification, please email us at BoundByDesignDenver at gmail.com.

-Bound is pleased to offer RFID installations from Dangerous Things, and magnet installations are also available.
+Bound is pleased to offer RFID and magnet installations from Dangerous Things.
 Prices vary; please contact the shop for more details.

 Piercing appointments must be cancelled or rescheduled two hours before the appointment time to avoid a $25 no-show fee.
 Please follow the link in your confirmation message to cancel or reschedule your appointment.